mahamkhokhar/ObesityClassificationModel/README.md

 ## Results
 - Feature selection proved to be a valuable step, although performance with all features was generally better.
-- Random Forest Classifier showed the highest accuracy among all models.
+- Random Forest Classifier showed the highest accuracy among all models with all features while k-Nearest Neighbors showed highest accuracy with select features.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.